jnmunene/subset-compiler/README.md

 The above sequence of commands produces an executable com.out which is our compiler .
 You can feed in the program to be compiled after typing ```./com.out```

 followed by the input program .
-Type exit ; to escape from the process The intermediate code will be available in a file named output.txt .
+Type exit ; to escape from the process.
+The intermediate code will be available in a file named output.txt .

 Alternatively you can write a program in a file and put it in the same directory and you canb compile it by using the redirection operator '<' Suppose the filename is program.txt